Blockchain Super FAQ

 What are zk-SNARKs?

 zk-SNARK is an acryonym for zero-knowledge succinct non-interactive argument of knowledge, a cryptographic proof system that enables a user to verify a transaction without revealing the actual data of the transaction, and without interacting with the user who published the transaction.
 In the context of a blockchain, zk-SNARKs allow users to maintain private transactions, while still validating the transactions according to the network’s consensus algorithm.
-For technical walkthroughs of zk-SNARKs, check out our “Introduction to zk-SNARKs with Examples,” as well as the PegaSys protocol engineering team’s “Tutorial on Running AZTEC Zero-Knowledge Transactions on Pantheon.”
+For a technical walkthrough of zk-SNARKs, check out our introduction to zk-SNARKs.

 Note: “Ethereum” refers to the blockchain.
 “Ether” or the symbol “ETH” refers to the native token of the Ethereum blockchain.